hamdanbasri/FPSDisplayForUnity/README.md

 <div align="center">
 <img src="images/FPSDisplaySample.jpg" alt="Sample">
 <p align="center">
-Simply add the script to any GameObject and set the properties.
+As simple as attaching the script on a GameObject with a TextMeshPro component.
 </p>
 </br>
         <table>